citp/privacy-policy-historical/2/2p/2pa/2paragraphs.com.md

 When ordering or registering on our site, as appropriate, you may be asked to enter your: name, e-mail address or other information.
 You may, however, visit our site anonymously.

 Google, as a third party vendor, uses cookies to serve ads on your site.
-Google's use of the DART cookie enables it to serve ads to our users based on their visit to our site and other sites on the Internet.
+Google’s use of the DART cookie enables it to serve ads to our users based on their visit to our site and other sites on the Internet.
 Users may opt out of the use of the DART cookie by visiting the Google ad and content network privacy policy.

 **What do we use your information for?**